SESARLab/A-Model-Driven-Methodology/OWL-S service description/readme.txt

-Set of OWL-S service description files

-Declarative model specification is used to select the set of compatible services that can be composed to build the Big Data campaign.
-According to the three requirements described in the paper, our MBDAaaS methodology selects all SHA-256 services, different instances of service k-means of Apache Spark, and all visualization services available on our platform, including the ones provided by Zeppelin, for scatter-plot visualization.
-The specification of declarative constraints can further affect the list of selected services.

-The definition of constraint km of k-means affects service selection results.
-When km is not defined or is defined as a range (Figure 2), the list of compatible services also includes optimization services such as elbow method and silhouette score.
-This means that either the final user can select a value for km at procedural time or an optimization algorithm can be used to infer it.
+OWL-S services

-  * DataCleaningService.owls and describe the services of data cleaning in the data preparation step
+* DataCleaningService.owls describes a service that provides data cleaning functionality (area data preparation)
-  * SparkKmean.owls models the K-Mean algorithm coded using the spark library
+* SparkKmean.owls describes clustering service k-means implemented using the Spark library	(area data analytics)
-  * KmeanElbow.owls model the Elbow method algorithm used to evaluate the best K value coded using the spark library
+* KmeanElbow.owls describes service Elbow used to evaluate the best k for k-means algorithm implemented using the Spark library
-  * SparkClean.owl describes the activities of data cleaning for the inpute dataset (e.g remove null value, check the dimension cloumns etc)
+* SparkClean.owl describes the activities of data cleaning for the inpute dataset (e.g remove null value, check the dimension columns etc)